 While these emails are between team members, they are often considered mid to higher level of importance because they contain exchange and content about organizational processes.
 Think emails about updated human resources policies, discussions on updating sales processes, etc.

 This could be about anything from where to go for lunch (during healthier times, of course) to banter about the latest season of 'XYZ' on Netflix.
 These interactions can fill up inboxes fast and are usually considered lower levels of importance (even though last week's episode was really good).

 Screenshot 1: A general inbox with all three email types.
 The opened email would be considered Personal and ranked lowest in importance.

 While all three email types build up in one inbox, the email with the contract should be managed and retained for a different length of time than the one deciding lunch.
 Retention periods will vary based on your organization's retention policies: those with higher importance will require a longer holding time (say, ten years) than those considered low importance (say, 90 days or no retention).

 These unorganized, cluttered inboxes clearly need to be sorted for proper email management and peace of mind.
 The first step to tidy them up?
 Categorization.

 Step 2: Color code your emails

 Who can sort these emails?
-As much as we'd love AI and machine-learning to auto-categorize all of this for us, the technology is not quite there yet, especially for emails falling under multiple category types that require a judgement call.
-Organizational records managers could be assigned, but they likely don't have the time to sort through all individual inboxes (not to mention overstepping boundaries around viewing others' email exchanges).
+As much as we'd love AI and machine-learning to automatically categorize emails for us, available technology is not quite there yet.
+Especially for messages falling under multiple category types and require a judgement call.
+Organizational records managers could be assigned, but they likely don't have the time to sort through all individual inboxes (not to mention overstepping privacy boundaries around viewing others' email exchanges).